APPROACH AND STRUCTURE

 The course covers all aspects of the IB Diploma, from subject specific content to the Core and key skills needed to be a successful IB student.
 Class sizes are small and taught by experienced IB teachers.
 Each week you will benefit from 12 hours of teaching per subject.
 At the end of your programme you will receive personalised reports for each subject studied.

 You can build your Pre IB package to suit you and your summer plans; simply select your preferred course dates and subjects from the chart below.

-- Sunday 29th July - Saturday 4th August
+- Sunday 21 July - Saturday 3 August - Course 2

 In order to keep class sizes as small as possible and ensure you are in the best class for your academic needs, we may change the order in which you take your subjects.

-Please note: You can also take advantage of the Leadership in Global Change (LIGC) programme that runs in weeks 1, 4 & 5.
-Choosing LIGC will take up both modules in that week.
+Please note: You can also take advantage of the Leadership in Global Change (LIGC) programme that runs in Oxford concurrently.

 MODULES IN DETAIL

 We strongly recommend all students take this module during their Oxford summer course.